Signed graph: Frustration index

+The frustration index (early called the line index of balance) of Σ is the smallest number of edges whose deletion, or equivalently whose sign reversal (a theorem of Harary), makes Σ balanced.
+The reason for the equivalence is that the frustration index equals the smallest number of edges whose negation (or, equivalently, deletion) makes Σ balanced.

+A second way of describing the frustration index is that it is the smallest number of edges that cover all negative cycles.
+This quantity has been called the negative cycle cover number.

+There is another equivalent definition (which can be proved easily by switching).
 Give each vertex a value of +1 or −1; we call this a state of Σ. An edge is called satisfied if it is positive and both endpoints have the same value, or it is negative and the endpoints have opposite values.
 An edge that is not satisfied is called frustrated.
-The smallest number of frustrated edges over all states is called the frustration index (or line index of balance) of Σ. The complement of such a set is a balanced subgraph of Σ with the most possible edges.
+The smallest number of frustrated edges over all states is the frustration index.
+This definition was first introduced in a different notation by Abelson and Rosenberg under the (obsolete) name complexity.
+The complement of such a set is a balanced subgraph of Σ with the most possible edges.

 Finding the frustration index is an NP-hard problem.
-Aref et al. suggest binary programming models that are capable of computing the frustration index of graphs with up to 105 edges in a reasonable time.

-One can see the NP-hard complexity by observing that the frustration index of an all-negative signed graph is equivalent to the maximum cut problem in graph theory, which is NP-hard.
-The reason for the equivalence is that the frustration index equals the smallest number of edges whose negation (or, equivalently, deletion; a theorem of Harary) makes Σ balanced.
-(This can be proved easily by switching.)
+One can see the NP-hard complexity by observing that the frustration index of an all-negative signed graph is the same as the maximum cut problem in graph theory, which is NP-hard.

 The frustration index is important in a model of spin glasses, the mixed Ising model.
 In this model, the signed graph is fixed.
 A state consists of giving a "spin", either "up" or "down", to each vertex.
 We think of spin up as +1 and spin down as −1.
 Thus, each state has a number of frustrated edges.
 The energy of a state is larger when it has more frustrated edges, so a ground state is a state with the fewest frustrated energy.
 Thus, to find the ground state energy of Σ one has to find the frustration index.